Vladimir Pavkin

 If you control the source code,

-as a return result.
+don't ever usenullas a return result.

 It's like farting in an elevator.